Blockstream/satellite/doc/antenna-pointing.md

 More information is available in [Section 9.2 of the leandvb application's user guide](http://www.pabr.org/radio/leandvb/leandvb.en.html).

 Next, observe the spectrum plots.
-The spectrum plot shows the central band limits in red lines, and hence in the example that follows the signal presents the frequency offset of roughly -300 kHz that we already knew about (from gqrx):
+The spectrum plot shows the limits of the central band in red lines.
+In the example that follows, the signal presents the frequency offset of roughly -300 kHz that we already knew about (from our observation on gqrx):

 ![Leandvb spectrum w/ offset signal](img/leandvb-spectrum-offset.png?raw=true "Leandvb spectrum w/ offset signal")

 > NOTE: each LNB introduces a unique frequency offset, which also varies over
 > time.
 The value of -300 kHz above was specific to the setup that was used to
-> acquire the figures shown in this guide.
-Your offset will be different.
+> acquire the figures that are shown in this guide.
+Your frequency offset will
+> be different.

 To correct the known offset, you can run with option `--derotate`, as follows: